csnp/njit-ctf/Readme.md

 # CTF Automation

-This repo houses the CTFd app, Terraform files to deploy, and some automation to glue everything together
+This repo houses the CTFd app, Terraform files to deploy, and some automation to glue everything together.
+This has been scrubbed so you will need to add in your own Terraform values and AWS account ID in the makefile

+CTFd has been modified so config.py grabs secrets from AWS parameter store directly.
+It is possible to just wrap CTFd in a script to inject the params into the environment so you don't need to clone the whole repo so feel free to make a PR for that.

 ## Requirements